Mergrow/Diablo2-Auto-Merchant-Farmer/README.md

 ## How the glitch woks
 More atributes that you items have, more expensive they are.
 So the glitch consists on getting a item with "To maximum damage (based on character level)", this way when the item is equipped the merchant will pay the price based on your character level.
-When you rebuy it, it will be cheaper, because it gets the lowest level on merchant inventory.
+When you rebuy it, it will be cheaper, because it gets the lowest roll on merchant inventory.

 ## How to use it